shybovycha/shybovycha.github.io/_posts/tumblr/2015-06-22-about-bower-webcomponents-and-the-all-the-good.md

 html:5
 {% endhighlight %}

 *(you need to hit the “Expand” key, formerly Tab, at the end of this single line while editing the`index.html`* *file in an Emmet-powered editor)*.
-And add just a single line within the HTML’ “ tag:
+And add just a single line within the HTML’ `<body>` tag:

 {% highlight html %}
 <welcome-component></welcome-component>